johnmurphy103/PortfolioProjects/README.md

 # PortfolioProjects
-These files demonstrate various SQL skill such as data cleaning, joins and aggregate functions.
+These files demonstrate various SQL skills such as data cleaning, joins and aggregate functions.